Joost's Wine World

 The sites Wines of Israel, Israeli Wine and IsraWine give an overview over the history of wine growing in Israel, wineries, regions, grapes used, etc. You will find a lot of information on these sites, though there is no official site of an Israeli Wine Institute (if there is any).
 One of the wine growers is Carmel Mizrachi, a company, which produces not only wine more than 70% of the Israelian wines, but also brandies, liqueurs and olive oil.
 The site gives an example of the type of wines produced in Israel.

 Italy is one of the biggest wine producers in the world.
 Information on research and an overview over the many DOC's is given by the Italian Department of Agricultar.
 More information on the DOC's and Italian vinters is found on the site Italian DOC Wines.
 The DOCG Wines and Vinomania contain probably most information on the DOG's sometimes including tasting notes, a classification of the last years for the most important DOC's, an introduction in the Italian wine law, etc. The Italian Internet Winery is a commercial site, which also provides intresting information.
 The site Italian Wine of Marco Controtti and The Italian Internet Winery also contain information on the DOC's and grapes and also tasting notes.
 Prosecco DOC located in the Treviso district in the Veneto area has its one site with information about a long list of wineries.
+The site Castello Monterinaldi contains a large amount of knowledge about the Chianti region.
+There, in that Tuscan region you will find the unique medieval village San Gimignano with its own wines and site Tenuta Torciano Farms.
+The wine regions of Italy.

 [GENERAL][INDEX OF WINE COUNTRIES]